-I want to let you know about National Prescription Drug Take-Back Day, an event organized each year by the U.S. Drug Enforcement Administration (DEA) as part of its National Take-Back Initiative.
+I want to let you know about National Prescription Drug Take Back Day, an event organized by the U.S. Drug Enforcement Administration (DEA) as part of its National Take Back Initiative.
 I'm sure many of you have unused prescription drugs sitting in kitchen cabinets or medicine cabinets at home.

-In April 2017, the DEA and local law enforcement collected 900,386 pounds of unwanted medications — about 450 tons — at almost 5,500 sites across all 50 states.
-That beat the previous record of 447 tons set in 2016, and as the DEA said in a press release, it suggests Americans understand why this program is valuable.
+In October 2017, the DEA and local law enforcement collected 912,305 pounds of unwanted medications — 456 tons — at 5,321 sites across all 50 states.
+That beat the previous record of about 450 tons set in 2017, and as the DEA said in a press release, it suggests Americans understand why this program is valuable.

 An estimated one-third of medication sold in the U.S. goes unused, and many drugs pose environmental threats if discarded improperly.
 Flushing drugs down toilets, for example, can contaminate waterways and cause trouble for wildlife.